python-beaver/python-beaver/README.rst

 Todo
 ====

+* More documentation
 * Use python threading + subprocess in order to support usage of ``yield`` across all operating systems
-* Fix usage on non-linux platforms - file.readline() does not work as expected on OS X. See above for potential solution
+* ~~Fix usage on non-linux platforms - file.readline() does not work as expected on OS X. See above for potential solution~~
 * More transports
-* ~Ability to specify files, tags, and other metadata within a configuration file~
+* ~~Ability to specify files, tags, and other metadata within a configuration file~~

 Caveats
 =======